Search: Advanced search

-The RSPCA policy on mulesing states:
+The RSPCA view on mulesing is that:

 Alternatives to mulesing

 Public pressure to improve sheep welfare has led to the wool industry researching alternatives to mulesing.
-The RSPCA supports work on safe and humane ways to reduce flystrike and encourages industry to give this priority.
+The RSPCA supports work on safe and humane ways to reduce flystrike and urges industry to give this priority.
 Various studies are underway, including:

 Gene mapping the sheep blowfly